varadal/varadal.github.io/about.md

 permalink: /about/
 ---

+Hi, I'm Lalit Varada.
+I don't really know how to describe myself as I don't do too much.
+Hope you find something that interests you on this site.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: